Welcome to Year 4!

 I'm Miss Ife, the year 4 teacher at Coppice Farm Primary School.
 This page is dedicated to information about year 4, useful information across the school year we are involved with and a celebration of our hard work!

-P.E. this half term is taking place on a Friday.
+P.E. this half term (Summer 1) is taking place on a Friday.
 We will be outside doing fencing, weather permitting.

 Magna Science Adventure Centre - 7th Feb 2018

 We had an excellent day with year 3 at Magna.
 We visited the 4 pavilions - air, fire, water and earth.
 The children were able to freely explore each pavillion and make use of the interactive resources there.
 The fire tornado was a big hit!

 Still life drawing

 Chestnut drew a still life set up inspired by Paul Cezanne.

 Miss Saunders taught the children about primary colours and then the children mixed the primary colours to create secondary colours.
 Afterwards, they used white to create a lighter shade of each.

 Nature Walk (11/01/18)